twbrodarick/Deep_Learning/README.md

    ![closing](closing.png)  ![fng](fng.png)

 > Which window size works best for the model?
-    * Window size=1 appears to minimize loss the best for CLosing Prices.
-FNG's loss improved as the window size increased, but not enough to overtake Closing Prices as a preferable model.
+    * A window size of 1 minimizes loss the best for CLosing Prices at 0.167.
+The loss trended steadily upward as window sizes increased toward 10.
+FNG's loss was comparable if slightly higher at ~0.169.
+However, the FNG model loss rose much faster than the Closing Prices model as windows sizes increased.

 ### Resources